<< < 8 9 10 11 12 13 14 15 16 17 18 > >> ∑:462 Sort:Rank

 This section provides a quick summary of the Unicode code point block: 'Nabataean', which contains 48 code points to represent Nabataean alphabets used in the Nabataean language.

-This section provides a quick summary of the Unicode code point block: 'Inscriptional Pahlavi', which contains 32 code points to represent Pahlavi alphabets used in the Pahlavi language.
+This section provides a quick summary of the Unicode code point block: 'Makasar', which contains 25 code points to represent the Makasar script which was used historically in South Sulawesi, Indonesia for writing the Makasar language.

 109A0: Meroitic Cursive